The Dexcom G7 Upgrade: Faster Warm-Up, Safer Days

 National Institutes of Health (NIH) / PubMed Central — Continuous Glucose Monitoring and Severe Hypoglycemia Outcomes

-Peer-reviewed systematic review confirming that CGM use significantly reduces severe hypoglycemia events and improves safety for insulin-treated patients.
+Peer-reviewed systematic review confirming that CGM use significantly reduces severe hypoglycemia events and improves safety for treated patients.

 https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8397018/